marianapatcosta/weatherison-mobile/README.md

 # weatherison mobile

-Mobile app developed with React NAtive, Expo and Styled Components to compare the weather forecast retrieved from the following weather APIs:
+Mobile app developed with React Native, Expo and Styled Components to compare the weather forecast retrieved from the following weather APIs:

 - accuweather
 - dark sky